Trouble Every Day

 Vincent Gallo's Shane, as the focal character, has the same sullen, grungy look that he capitalized on in his own "Buffalo 66," but it works against him and "Trouble Every Day."
 When Shane starts talking about his profession and clients, I'm thinking, "Who in hell would go to this guy for professional advice?"
 Never mind putting your trust in this weirdo.
 Just looking at Gallo, I get creeped out.
 This is a major flaw in "Trouble Every Day."
 The rest of the cast does OK in their roles, but the script and editing do them in.

 There is style in the execution of the screenplay by Denis and Jean-Pol Fargeau, particularly in the dark, moody blood-letting when the beasts are unleash by the psyches of Shane and Cole.
 (These scenes give oral sex a whole new meaning.)
 Agnes Godard does lensing duty for Denis and she proves herself to be, again (see "Beau Travail" for its outstanding cinematography), to be an artist with a talented eye for composition.
 Editing by Nelly Quettier is of the slash and burn variety, making me wonder what film was left on the cutting room floor.
 There may have been a good film in "Trouble Every Day," but it is not what is on the screen.
-The tech credits and supporting cast's effort elevate it to a C-.
+The tech credits and supporting cast's effort elevate it.